 And Jesus said unto him, “What wilt thou that I should do unto thee?”
 The blind man said unto Him, Lord, that I might receive my sight.

 And Jesus said unto him, Go thy way; thy faith hath made thee whole.
 And immediately he received his sight, and followed Jesus in the way.

 Have you ever wanted something so bad that you were willing to give up everything to have it?
 Bartimaeus did, this man acted in faith that Jesus would change his life.
 The Hebrews waited until a ceremony called ‘Bris’ before they named their children.
 Bris is the seventh day after birth where the child is circumcised.
 When the young child was circumcised, the name would be given.
 Bartimaeus, Bar- means son of, Timaeus means: foul, in a religious sense, defiled, polluted, unclean, infamous.

 Bartimaeus was the son of Timaeus, apparently, this disease ran through the family.
 Oral tradition said that he was born in sin because a curse was upon him, he was cursed.
 People told Bartimaeus to shut up, but he cried louder yet still.
 Jesus took notice, stopped, and commanded him to be brought forth.
 And here is the second act of faith, And he, casting away his garment, rose, and came to Jesus.

 Bartimaeus cast his garment, why would you throw your coat down?
 This garment represented his identity.
 It was known as a beggar’s garment, he had to go to the priests and be certified that he was blind and unable to make a living, priests gave him this garment to beg, a way of life, a way to survive.

-And followed Jesus in the way.
-They’re not talking about the road they were on; they’re talking about the way of Christ.
+He followed Jesus in the way, they’re not talking about the road they were on; they’re talking about the way of Christ.
 Before they coined us as Christians, it was called The Way.

 Only Jesus can change your life like this.